On the Beach at Night Alone.

 Kim Min-hee in 'On the Beach at Night Alone'

-We live in a crazy strange world where one is truly lucky to find and meet someone to love in their lifetime; and this message is what the director projects in this film.
+We live in a wildly strange world where it is a rare and genuine stroke of luck to find and meet someone to love in a lifetime; this is precisely the poignant message the director conveys through the film.

 “I’m the kind of person who needs to live alone.”